68% of children waiting over a year to access psychology services in Galway

 Emily says her situation is common amongst her peers, “Some of my friends were on waiting lists for eight or nine months“, she said.
 “With groceries rent and travel costs, just day to day living, it just really isn’t feasible for them [to go private].”

-For Emily, online services rolled out by the HSE in recent months feel impersonal.
+While online services rolled out by the HSE in recent months fill some of the gap, for Emily online counselling feels impersonal.
 “I’d have to censor myself in my own home.
 I’d be worried people would hear me.
 I wouldn’t try texting services.”

 HSE response: